Tom Hamer: Career

 Hamer started his career with Oldham Athletic's youth academy in 2015.
 He made his first-team debut for Oldham on 17 January 2018 when he played the first 69 minutes of the 4–2 victory over Leicester City U23 in the EFL Trophy.
 Six days later, in the same competition, he played 57 minutes of a 2–1 away defeat to Shrewsbury Town.
 He was an unused substitute for games against Rotherham United and Plymouth Argyle.
 Hamer made his league debut in League One in April, playing at centre back after Kean Bryan limped off 18 minutes into the game against Oxford United.
 He made his full league debut against local rivals Rochdale on 17 April 2018.

 On 24 April 2018, Hamer signed a two-year professional contract at Oldham; the same day he also received the Man of the Match award in a 3–0 defeat against Southend United.
 He scored his first goal for the club during a 2–2 draw with Northampton Town on 5 May, when he headed in a Jack Byrne cross on the 55th minute.

 On 29 January 2021, Hamer joined League One side Burton Albion for an undisclosed fee.

 Hamer was ruled out for six months after damaging his achilles tendon against Cheltenham Town in April 2024.

 On 19 July 2024, Hamer joined Lincoln City for an undisclosed fee, signing a three-year deal.
 He made his debut in the 2–1 defeat in the EFL Cup to Harrogate Town on 13 August 2024.
 He scored his first goal for Lincoln on 1 October 2024, scoring a 95th minute equaliser against Blackpool heading in from a corner.
+In March 2026, Hamer extended his contract until the summer of 2029.